 What is a Cloud Operating System?

-A Cloud OS is a lightweight system that can access web-based applications remotely, and it stores data.
+A Cloud OS is a lightweight system that can access web-based applications remotely and store data.
 Cloud operating systems are primarily intended to manage the operations and process of virtual infrastructure and virtual servers and machines.

 Some of the benefits of a cloud operating system include:

 - It’s easy to make upgrades.
-When there’s a new version of the OS available, you’re immediately given the option to install it.
+When a new OS version is available, you’re immediately given the option to install it.
 You could potentially have an update to a cloud-based OS ready in minutes, and all the existing applications will remain the same

 - There’s more security with a cloud OS.
 They don’t interact directly with the hardware, which is one way the risk of viruses is significantly reduced